nirekin/ALite/README.md

 ###Features

 * Standardized Android Library
-* Clean and simple integration to your projects with minimal configuration.
+* Clean and simple integration to your projects with minimal configuration
-* Automatic database schema creation, with support of versions allowing to deploy schema upgrades with subsequent version releases.
+* Automatic database schema creation, with support of versions allowing to deploy schema upgrades with subsequent version releases
-* No need to deal with Android's built-in database API.
+* No need to deal with Android's built-in database API
-* Written in pure java, base on annotation processing and reflection.
+* Written in pure java, based on annotation processing and reflection
-* Allows the persistence of POJO.
+* Allows the persistence of POJO
-* Support for transactions.
+* Support of transactions

 ###License